alexocode/talks/tech/elixir/the-essence-of-elixir/presentation.md

 # _Concurrency_

 ^
-Why?
-CPUs don't get much faster, instead multiple CPUs
+CPUs used to get faster, they don't do anymore
+Instead: multiple CPUs

 ---
 ![](images/lookout.gif)